Which company has the cheapest car insurance in Florida for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in Florida?
+Who is considered a high-risk driver in Florida?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in Florida with a DUI
+What company offers the cheapest car insurance in Florida after a DUI?

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Florida.
+The table below compares average car insurance premiums in Florida for drivers with a clean record versus those with a DUI.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI